 The academy will liaise with transfer schools, preschools, nurseries and other outside agencies.
 A transition plan will be implemented when this is deemed necessary to support a child in moving into the Junior Academy or onto another school.

 The SENDCo and Principal are responsible for the monitoring of the policy as well as analysing data and progress of SEND pupils.

 Activities and school trips are available to all.
 Risk assessments are carried out and all reasonable adjustments are made to enable children to participate as fully as possible.
 Where this is the case parents will be fully involved in the process.

-The Special Educational Needs Co-ordinator (SENCo) at the Danesholme Infant Academy is Mrs N Cooper.
+The Special Educational Needs and Disabilities Co-ordinator (SENDCo) at the Danesholme Infant Academy is Mrs K Martin.

-The SENCo works with class teachers and support staff to ensure that the needs of all pupils in the school are met.
+The SENDCo works with class teachers and support staff to ensure that the needs of all pupils in the school are met.

 Details about admission arrangements for all pupils, including those with SEND can be found on our Admissions page.